-To perform a Main Memory Page Program through Buffer using the standard DataFlash page size (264 bytes), an opcode of 82h must first be clocked into the device followed by three address bytes comprised of five dummy bits, 10 page address bits (PA9 - PA0) that specify the page in the main memory to be written, and nine buffer address bits (BFA8 - BFA0) that select the first byte in the Buffer to be written.
+To perform a Main Memory Page Program through Buffer using the optional DataFlash-L page size (264 bytes), an opcode of 82h must first be clocked into the device followed by three address bytes comprised of five dummy bits, 10 page address bits (PA9 - PA0) that specify the page in the main memory to be written, and nine buffer address bits (BFA8 - BFA0) that select the first byte in the Buffer to be written.

-To perform a Main Memory Page Program through Buffer using the binary page size (256 bytes), an opcode of 82h must first be clocked into the device followed by three address bytes comprised of six dummy bits, 10 page address bits (A17 - A8) that specify the page in the main memory to be written, and eight address bits (A7 - A0) that selects the first byte in the Buffer to be written.
+To perform a Main Memory Page Program through Buffer using the default page size (256 bytes), an opcode of 82h must first be clocked into the device followed by three address bytes comprised of six dummy bits, 10 page address bits (A17 - A8) that specify the page in the main memory to be written, and eight address bits (A7 - A0) that selects the first byte in the Buffer to be written.

-After all address bytes have been clocked in, the device takes data from the input pin (SI) and stores it in the Buffer.
-If the end of the Buffer is reached, the device wraps around back to the beginning of the Buffer.
-When there is a low-to-high transition on the \overline{CS} pin, the device first erases the selected page in main memory (the erased state is a logic 1) and then programs the data stored in the Buffer into that main memory page.
-Both erasing and programming of the page are internally self-timed and take place in a maximum time of t{EP}.
-During this time, the RDY/BUSY bit in the Status Register indicates that the device is busy.
+After all address bytes have been clocked in, the device will take data from the input pin (SI) and store it in the Buffer.
+If the end of the Buffer is reached, the device will wrap around back to the beginning of the Buffer.
+When there is a low-to-high transition on the \overline{CS} pin, the device will first erase the selected page in main memory (the erased state is a Logic 1) and then program the data stored in the Buffer into that main memory page.
+Both the erasing and the programming of the page are internally self-timed and should take place in a maximum time of t{EP}.
+During this time, the RDY/BUSY bit in the Status Register will indicate that the device is busy.

 The device also incorporates intelligent erase and programming algorithms that can detect when a byte location fails to erase or program properly.
-If an erase or program error arises, it is indicated by the EPE bit in the Status Register.
+If an erase or program error arises, it will be indicated by the EPE bit in the Status Register.

-7.5 Main Memory Byte/Page Program through Buffer without Built-In Erase
+6.5 Main Memory Byte/Page Program through Buffer without Built-In Erase